+iv.
 The Senate Chair will notify the individual subject to the Vote of No Confidence motion at least five (5) working days after receipt of the motion and invite that person to the Senate meetings where the motion will be introduced.

+c.
 Floor Vote on Motion for a Vote of No Confidence

+i.
 Upon review by the EC or Ad Hoc committee, the authorization motion for the Vote of No Confidence will be introduced at the next Faculty Senate meeting.
 The text of the motion, as well as any reports or additional commentary by reviewing committees will be distributed to Senate.

+d.
 Conducting the Vote of No Confidence

+i.
 Upon being passed by a simple majority vote in the Faculty Senate, the EC will carry out the Vote of No Confidence as outlined in the motion.
 Votes will be conducted by a confidential paper ballot.
 The EC will decide any details regarding the implementation of the vote that were not addressed in the motion.

+ii.
 The Executive Committee will notify the subject of the vote, in writing, of the results at least (1) one day prior to the results being made public.
 Results of the vote will be made public in the Faculty Senate office and will also be sent to the original petitions (Section VI.A.1.b), Senators, the President of the University, and Board of Trustees.

-SUMMER SESSION

-Summer session operates under the jurisdiction of the Office of the Provost and is subject to existing academic and accreditation standards.

 Appendix A: Statement on Professional Ethics